castedo/cnest/docs/tutorial/start.md

 [pat@laptop ~]$
 ```

+### 7. Try out the new software

-Returning to the first terminal window, you can now use this newly installed
+Still in your second terminal window, you can now enter the container as a second
-essential piece of software.
+session and use this newly installed essential piece of software while `top` is still
+running in the first session.

 ```
+[pat@laptop ~]$ cnest zen_franklin
-(📦zen_franklin)pat@999d06826203:~$ /usr/games/cowsay moooonix
+'/home/castedo' is a different directory in the container (📦zen_franklin)pat@999d06826203:~$ /usr/games/cowsay moooonix
  __________
 < moooonix >